mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 Each task in the cluster performs one and only one of the following roles: master, data, ingest, coordinator.

-The default placement strategy specifies that no two master nodes are distributed to the same agent, and no two data nodes are distributed to the same agent.
+The default placement strategy specifies that no two nodes of any type are distributed to the same agent.
 You can specify further [Marathon placement constraints](http://mesosphere.github.io/marathon/docs/constraints.html) for each node type.
 For example, you can specify that ingest nodes are deployed on a rack with high-CPU servers.

 ![agent](../img/private-nodes-by-agent.png)
 ![vip](../img/private-node-by-vip.png)